opsallthethings/ShowOutlines/2015-01-20--013-monitoring-and-metrics.md

 - Types of metrics
 - What are you monitoring?
 - Do I care that the disk is full?
+  - From a monitoring perspective
+  - From an alerting perspective
 - Alerting
   - AKA being on call
   - etsy tooling